Home

 So while the draft is legitimate the exemptions are broad enough that anyone who does not what to be there is excused.
 God would rather work with a small band of dedicated people than a crowd of half-hearted, fearful people.

 If the aggressor will not come to terms then a just war [assuming the other conditions are met] is to be declared.
 Once a just war is declared it must be pursued whole-heartedly until an unconditional surrender is reached.
-War is not a political game.
+A holy war is not a political game.
 It is to be pursued with all legitimate means to the end.

 Also the idea of the "spoil" is that the aggressor nation which refused the offer of peace is responsible for the cost of the just war including the wages of the soldiers.